great-expectations/great_expectations/docs/docusaurus/docs/core/set_up_a_gx_environment/_install_additional_dependencies/_spark.md

 import RecommendedVirtualEnvironment from '../../_core_components/prerequisites/_recommended_virtual_environment.md';
 import InfoUsingAVirtualEnvironment from '../../_core_components/admonitions/_if_you_are_using_a_virtual_environment.md';

-To validate data while using Spark to read from dataframes or file formats such as `.csv` and `.parquet` with {GxData.product_name}, you create your GX Python environment, install {GxData.product_name} locally, and then configure the necessary dependencies.
+To validate data while using Spark to read from dataframes or file formats such as `.csv` and `.parquet` with GX Core, you create your GX Python environment, install GX Core locally, and then configure the necessary dependencies.

 ## Prerequisites